SirPedr/JSAutotest/README.md

 ### Supported files
 JS Autotest has built-in support for **JS, and TS files**.
+### Supported test runners
+At this time, JSAutotest supports Jest.
 ### Running test command for a file

 > Tip: You can also run this command  on non-test files.
 In this case, Autotest will try to find the correspondent test file according to your `autotest.testFilePattern` configuration.